wnatalia/reactive-snake/README.md

 # Reactive Snake

-This is a classic snake game developed ~2 years ago on React.js for educational purposes
+This is a classic snake game developed years ago for educational purposes

 ## Installation